yee-codes/terminal_app-blackjack/README.md

 2. Once you have a copy of the repository on your computer, navigate to `terminal_app-blackjack`.

 3. Open the terminal and enter `ruby menu.rb` to run the app.
-I hope you like the game.
+I hope you enjoy the game.

 ### System/Hardware Requirements